Wildfires: Why they start and how they can be stopped

 A fire needs three things: fuel, oxygen and heat.
 Firefighters often talk about the fire triangle when they're trying to put out a blaze.

-On a hot summer's day when drought conditions peak, something as small as a spark from a train wheel can ignite a raging wildfire.
+On a hot summer's day when drought conditions peak, something as small as a spark from a train wheel striking the track can ignite a raging wildfire.
 Sometimes, fires occur naturally, ignited by heat from the sun or a lightning strike.

-However, most wildfires are because of human carelessness such as arson, campfires, discarding lit cigarettes, not burning debris properly, playing with matches or fireworks.
+However, the majority of wildfires are the result of human carelessness.
+Causes include arson, campfires, discarding lit cigarettes, not burning debris properly, playing with matches or fireworks.

 Why can they spread so quickly?